ashes999/terrace/README.md

 - The `gosu` gem (0.9.2).
 Follow setup instructions [from the gosu wiki](https://github.com/gosu/gosu/wiki).
 - The `ocra` gem (1.9.5).

+When you run the `release` build on Windows, you'll get an executable.

 # Next Steps: Android Back-End #

 Android is very difficult target to get working.
 I had a hard time getting `mruby` to compile (even though the [mruby-sdl2](https://github.com/crimsonwoods/mruby-sdl2) and [mruby-minigame](https://github.com/bggd/mruby-minigame) gems looked promising).
 I am [not](https://github.com/mruby/mruby/issues/2872) a proficient C/C++ developer.

-LibGDX showed promise, but integration with JRuby probably requires a lot of work, so I didn't pursue it.
+LibGDX showed promise, but integration with JRuby requires a lot of work, and I [couldn't figure it out](https://github.com/ruboto/ruboto/issues/743).

 [Gosu-Android](https://github.com/Garoe/gosu-android/), despite being a dead project, provided the best approach.
 However, due to some bugs (like [audio replaying strangely](https://github.com/Garoe/gosu-android/issues/14), [touch-done events not firing](https://github.com/Garoe/gosu-android/issues/18), and [screen coordinate wierdness](https://github.com/Garoe/gosu-android/issues/19)), I decided to abandon it.

-There are many paths forward -- libGDX, gosu-android, the port of gosu to Android, and even SDL with MRuby.
+There are many paths forward -- including the port of gosu to Android, and even SDL with MRuby.
 I leave it to you to fork and do what you think is best.

 To build against the mobile target for Android, you would need to: